TACC/SpRay/README.md

 #### 2.5 Ply file format in Spray

 Spray currently supports only ply files for surface data.
-As you can see in the  header section of a ply file shown below, Spray maintains coordinates and color values for each vertex of a triangle.
+As we can see in the  header section of a ply file shown below, Spray maintains coordinates and color values for each vertex of a triangle.

 ```
 ply